xantronix/OpenStack-Client/README.md

     service, indicating the nature of the service-side failure to service the current call.

+# FETCHING REMOTE RESOURCES

 - `$client->get(_$path_, _%opts_)`

-    Perform an HTTP GET request for resource _$path_.
+    Issue an HTTP GET request for resource _$path_.
 The keys and values specified in _%opts_ will be URL encoded and appended to _$path_ when forming the request.
 Response bodies are decoded as per `$client->call()`.

 - `$client->each(_$path_, _$opts_, _$callback_)`
 - `$client->each(_$path_, _$callback_)`

-    Perform an HTTP GET request for the resource _$path_, while passing each decoded response object to _$callback_ in a single argument.  _$opts_ is taken to be a HASH reference containing zero or more key-value pairs to be URL encoded as parameters to each GET request made.
+    Issue an HTTP GET request for the resource _$path_, while passing each decoded response object to _$callback_ in a single argument.  _$opts_ is taken to be a HASH reference containing zero or more key-value pairs to be URL encoded as parameters to each GET request made.